CS3099JH2017/cs3099jh/protocols/backend_spec.md

 If an attempt to delete the root directory is made the server **MUST** respond with error code 400 and error message "invalid_operation".

-If the file does not exist the server should respond with code 404 and message "file_not_found"
+The server **MUST** return an empty successful response if the deletion succeeded.

 ### Extra file types
 The file type (and hence supported views) of a file are determined by some unspecifed process on the backend, this may include looking at the file extension and possibly the file contents.
 The server **SHOULD** recognise valid files that have the correct extention and file contents.
-If the client requires that a file type is correctly recognised it **SHOULD** ensure that it is uploaded under a file name with the correct extention.
+If the client requires that a file type is correctly recognised it **SHOULD** ensure that it is uploaded under a file name with the correct extension.

+This determination only happens once the file is made "final" by providing the "final" query paramter as part of the upload.
+While this is happening the file state should be "prepossessing", once complete the server will set the file status to "ready".

 ## Tabular files
-A file type that contains tabular data (eg. excel, csv) should reports its file type as tabular in its meta view:
+A file type that contains tabular data (eg. excel, csv) should report its file type as tabular in its meta view:
 ```javascript
 {
     "type": "tabular"